giantswarm/docs/src/content/basics/secured-access-to-clusters/index.md

 ## Admin Access

 Admin access is guarded by Virtual Private Network(VPN) that is managed via certificates (public/private keys) and secured connection between both VPNs.
 Certificates management is handled by one of Giant Swarm private components.
 The general principle is that certificate is configured for each individual Giant Swarm staff member.

 VPN Secured access points:

 * *SSH* - SSH Admin access is based on the Github SSO.
 Only users residing in the Github Giant Swarm Organization are allowed to authenticate.
 Following process describes more in detail the procedure of SSH authentication:
   ![](./ssh_access_process.png)
   SSH access to Control Plane allows Giant Swarm also to manage and connect to underlying Data Platforms of the Customer.

 * *Control Plane Kubernetes API* - Usage of Kuberentes API on Control Plane also follows the authentication principles of the SSH connection.
-The Github SSO based on Giant Swarm Organization is used to grant access.

 ***General VPN Connection Schema***